Xcraft-Inc/shellcraft.js/README.md

 myprompt>
 ```

-it's because Inquirer has already its own prompt and this one can not be changed
-easily.

 The `promptFixed` option is experimental and disabled by default.
 The purpose
 is to keep the prompt at the bottom even if async `console.log` outputs are
 used.
 In other words, (most) outputs are put before the prompt.
+Outputs via
+`process.stdout.write` (or `stderr`) are not handled by this option.

 ✤ callback (msg)

 The callback is called when the shell or the CLI is terminated.
 Note that
-currently the `msg` argument is not consistent between the CLI and the shell.
+currently the `msg` argument is not consistent between the CLI and the shell
+mode.
 This behavior will change in the future.

 ##### Example